-Here in California, there are three major types of ants that can be found invading homes and businesses:
+Here in our area of California, you can find three major types of ants invading homes and businesses:

-Carpenter ants - these large ants typically grow to be about 5/8 to 1/2 of an inch in length and range in color from black to red, and even yellow!
+These large ants typically grow to be about 1/2 to 5/8 of an inch in length and range in color from black, red, or even yellow!

 Are ants dangerous?

-Argentine ants, acrobat ants, and carpenter ants pose no major threats to humans or animals.
+Argentine ants, acrobat ants, and carpenter ants pose no significant threats to humans or animals.
 While acrobat ants can bite, they will only do so when threatened.
-These bites can cause minor discomfort and may lead to itchiness and swelling, but won't result in any serious health complications.
-Of the three ant species listed above, carpenter ants are by far the biggest threat, but not in the traditional sense.
+These bites can cause minor discomfort and lead to itchiness and swelling but won't result in serious health complications.
+Of the three ant species listed above, carpenter ants are the biggest threat, but not in the traditional sense.
 As their name suggests, carpenter ants build their homes in wood.
 Given enough time, a large number of carpenter ants can lead to extensive structural damages throughout the wood of your home with their destructive tunneling behaviors.

 Why do I have an ant problem?

 Ants are drawn to homes by two major attractants, food and moisture.
 For ants, food usually consists of anything with high sugar content.
-However, for certain species, their food can consist of proteins and fats as well, meaning they search for anything from fruits, meats, eggs, oils, sugary beverages and more to feed themselves and their colonies.
+However, their food can consist of proteins and fats for certain species, meaning they search for anything from fruits, meats, eggs, oils, sugary beverages, and more to feed themselves and their colonies.

 Where are ants commonly found?

-Argentine ants build their nests in damp environments that are located near a food source.
-Most commonly, these colonies are found outdoors under boards or stones, in moist soil or mulch, beneath plant growth, or along sidewalks; these ants are also commonly found around the foundations of buildings.
+Argentine ants build their nests in damp environments located near a food source.
+These colonies are commonly found outdoors under boards or stones, in moist soil or mulch, beneath plant growth, or along sidewalks; these ants are also commonly found around the foundations of buildings.

-Acrobat ants also nest in damp, dark areas like under rocks, mulch, fallen trees, or woodpiles and have also been known to build their nests inside existing structural damages caused by wood-destroying pests such as termites or carpenter ants; inside, these ants typically nest in high-moisture areas like basements, laundry rooms, and bathrooms.
+Acrobat ants nest in damp, dark areas like under rocks, mulch, fallen trees, or woodpiles.
+They are known to build their nests inside existing structural damages caused by wood-destroying pests such as termites or carpenter ants; inside, these ants typically nest in high-moisture areas like basements, laundry rooms, and bathrooms.

 Carpenter ants prefer to build their nests inside damp and water-damaged wood.
 In nature, this could be a rotting tree stump or a fallen tree.
-In homes, they will target any area of wood that has been softened by high moisture levels or affected a steady plumbing leak to establish their colonies in.
+In homes, they will target any area of wood that has been softened by high moisture levels or affected by a steady plumbing leak to establish their colonies.

 How do I get rid of ants?

 Ants are a complex problem that requires a thought-out solution.
 Here at Accurate Termite & Pest Solutions, we provide just that.
-If you are looking for a fast and reliable way to get ants out of your home or off your property, we would be happy to provide assistance.
-For more information, or to schedule your free inspection, reach out to us!
+We would be happy to assist if you are looking for a fast and reliable way to get ants out of your home or off your property.
+For more information or to schedule your free inspection, reach out to us!